top of page

 Staff Report

-While Republicans claimed victory nationally in Tuesday’s election, Democrats notched some significant wins locally in the Farmington Valley, flipping at least two seats, and holding on to others.
+While Republicans claimed victory nationally in Tuesday’s election, Democrats notched some significant wins locally in the Farmington Valley, seemingly flipping two local seats, and holding on to others in the Farmington Valley, according to unofficial results released after the election.

-In a closely watched race in Connecticut’s 8th Senate District, Democrat Paul Honig beat incumbent Republican Lisa Seminara.
+In a closely watched race in Connecticut’s 8th Senate District, Democrat Paul Honig beat incumbent Republican Lisa Seminara, according to unofficial results - with one potential wrinkle (see below).
 Honig had lost to Seminara in 2022 by just 124 votes and the seat has not been held by a Democrat for some 50 years.

-This time, according to the Secretary of the State’s Unofficial results, Honig gained 24,031 votes or 51.99 percent of the vote, while Seminara had 22,188 votes for 48.01 percent
+This time, according to the Secretary of the State’s Unofficial results, Honig gained 24,031 votes or 51.99 percent of the vote, while Seminara had 22,188 votes for 48.01 percent.
+Torrington's numbers are still to be added to the mix.

 “The ride continues!
 I just received a call from Senator Seminara who graciously conceded,” Honig wrote to supporters Wednesday afternoon.
 “She ran a spirited campaign and worked hard as State Senator.